A-Fayed/mm-portal/docs/readme.md

 OR

-Just use click on this template generate to auto clone this repo into your own github account [MM Dev portal](https://github.com/A-Fayed/mm-portal/generate)
+- Just use click on this template generate to auto clone this repo into your own github account [MM Dev portal](https://github.com/A-Fayed/mm-portal/generate)
+- Make sure you name the repo " mm-portal " as well

 ## Adding a new .md file